spinalcordmri/spinalcordmri.github.io/index.md

 It provides a forum, workshop announcements (including material), common MRI acquisition protocols and a list of software dedicated to spinal cord MRI analysis.

-**[Subscribe to the mailing list](https://goo.gl/forms/Q425YRKwZP5tsExF2)** if you wish to be informed about those events or if you would like to join our [Slack Channel](https://publicslack.com/slacks/spinalcordmri/invites/new).
+**[Subscribe to the mailing list](https://goo.gl/forms/Q425YRKwZP5tsExF2)** if you wish to be informed about those events.
+Also, feel free to join our [Slack Channel](https://publicslack.com/slacks/spinalcordmri/invites/new) to engage with the spinal cord imaging community.